Holidays Are Fun annual report 2024 to 2025

 Diversity

 Towns in Stockton-on-Tees and the wider North East have high levels of migrants and asylum seekers.
-Whilst the area welcomes families and migrants and the diversity of cultures it brings, the demands on local services is high and language, cultural barriers can at times be difficult.
+Whilst the area welcomes families and migrants and the diversity of cultures it brings, the demands on local services is high and language and cultural barriers can at times be difficult.